Joaquim-Ferrer/BestMovie/README.md

 # BestMovie
 A movie recomendation system

-All data scripts will be in jupyter notebooks running with python 3.5
+All data scripts will be in jupyter notebooks running with python 3.5.
+Packages required:
+    Pandas